 in the finished reception area

-We are delighted to announce that Knight Harwood have obtained accreditation for Environmental and Health & Safety Management, ISO 14001 and OHSAS 18001 respectively.
+We are delighted to announce that Knight Harwood have obtained certification for Environmental and Health & Safety Management, ISO 14001 and OHSAS 18001 respectively.
 The audit process has been assessed by the British Standards Institution.

 Our winners attended the Considerate Constructors Scheme’s National Site Awards at The Mermaid, Blackfriars.
 The awards recognise the outstanding dedication of registered sites towards improving the image of the construction industry by demonstrating the highest levels of consideration towards the public, its workforce and the environment.